 These may vary based on whether you deliver the car or have it picked up, but often the difference isn't a significant one.

 The price offered by sites are based on the car being in an accessible location, complete, free from waste, with inflated tyres and keys available.

 Selling car parts

-Some motorists prefer to sell off the most saleable parts individually and then negotiate with the scrapyard a price for the remainder, so they can make more money overall.
+Some drivers prefer to sell off the most valuable parts individually and then negotiate with the scrapyard a price for the remainder, so they can make more money overall.

 However, this is a strategy best left to those who know their way around a motor.